Pete Hoekstra

 Cornelis Piet Hoekstra (/ˈhʊkstrə/; born October 30, 1953) is an American politician and diplomat serving since 2025 as the 33rd United States ambassador to Canada.
 A member of the Republican Party, he previously served as the United States ambassador to the Netherlands from 2018 to 2021, and was the U.S. representative for Michigan's 2nd congressional district from 1993 to 2011.

-Born in the Netherlands, Hoekstra emigrated to the United States as a 12 year old.
+Born in the Netherlands, Hoekstra emigrated to the United States as a child.
 In 1992, Hoekstra ran for the U.S. House, defeating thirteen-term incumbent Guy Vander Jagt in the Republican primary and Democratic opponent John H. Miltner in the general election.
 Hoekstra was the chairman of the House Intelligence Committee from 2004 to 2007.
 He was a candidate for governor in Michigan's 2010 gubernatorial election, but came in second to Rick Snyder in the Republican primary.
 Hoekstra was also the Republican nominee for the United States Senate in 2012, losing to Democratic incumbent Debbie Stabenow in the general election.

 On July 24, 2017, Hoekstra was nominated to be United States ambassador to the Netherlands by President Donald Trump.
 This nomination was confirmed by the U.S. Senate on November 9, 2017, and Hoekstra was sworn in as U.S. Ambassador on December 11, 2017.
 He took office on January 10, 2018.
-During his tenure, he gained notability for making anti-Muslim comments.
 He left office on January 17, 2021.
 On January 20, 2024, Hoekstra was elected chair of the Michigan Republican Party.
 He is listed as a "contributor" to Project 2025.

 On November 20, 2024, President-elect Donald Trump announced his intent to nominate Hoekstra to serve as the United States ambassador to Canada.
 On April 9, 2025, Hoekstra was confirmed by the U.S. Senate as Ambassador to Canada.
+His tenure has coincided with a sharp deterioration in Canada–United States relations amid Trump's tariffs and repeated suggestions that Canada become the 51st U.S. state, and has drawn recurring criticism in Canada for his public remarks, including comments on Canadian consumer boycotts, an expletive-laced exchange with Ontario's trade representative at an Ottawa gala in October 2025, and accusations that Canada had interfered in American politics.